keemcn/keemcn.github.io/_posts/2019-11-01-graphs-from-scratch.md

 $$\begin{bmatrix}0 & 1 & 0 & 0 \\ 1 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 \\ 0 & 0 & 0 & 0 \end{bmatrix}$$

-Notice how there's a symmetry to the square!
+Notice how there's a symmetry to the square?
 Because order doesn't matter for the numbers in the pair, whichever pair you choose will always have a _twin_ pair where the numbers are flipped.
 In our number-square, the twins show up on the opposite side of the diagonal that runs from the top left to the bottom right!

 Let's do one more example of putting a pair and its twin into the square.
 The next pair in the original list is $$(2,3)$$, and its twin is $$(3,2)$$, so we put $$1$$s in the 2nd column and 3rd row, and the 3rd column and 2nd row: